RGGH/postgresql-python-docker/README.md

 ---

-Clone the repo, issue "docker-compose build" and run app2.py or write your own python code
+- Clone the repo,
+- issue "docker-compose build"
+- run app2.py or write your own python code

 ---